 - Lack of a structured treatment program.
 If it’s not clear what type or how much therapy will be offered, what the expected duration of treatment will be, or whether there are options for aftercare, chances are the program is not credible.

 - Difficulty determining the physical location of the treatment program from looking at the website.

 - They offer to help find insurance or to waive part of the fees, but then bill for things that were supposed to be covered or waived.

-At Valley Recovery Center in California, where we offer a full spectrum of treatment services, we encourage all prospective guests and their families to ask lots of questions and do plenty of research.
+At Valley Recovery Center in California, where we offer several treatment services, we encourage all prospective guests and their families to ask lots of questions and do plenty of research.
 We want you to feel secure in the program and the services we offer.